 The act of placing tea bags on the eyes to relieve inflammation or irritation has been around for a long time, and it represents a valid practice in some cases.
-(Learn More) Using tea bags in this manner as a medicinal practice is easy.
-(Learn More)
+Using tea bags in this manner as a medicinal practice is easy.

-Placing tea bags externally over the eyes may treat a variety of conditions, including inflamed, swollen, or puffy eyes; (Learn More) dark circles under your eyes; (Learn More) redness in the eyes; (Learn More) black eyes; (Learn More) dry eyes; (Learn More) pink eye; (Learn More) and rosacea.
-(Learn More)
+Placing tea bags externally over the eyes may treat a variety of conditions, including inflamed, swollen, or puffy eyes; dark circles under your eyes; redness in the eyes; black eyes; dry eyes; pink eye; and rosacea.

 Table of Contents

 Are There Benefits to Using Tea Bags on Your Eyes?